FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Solar-and-Energy-Analysis.md

 2. Move the Day and Hour sliders to see the shadow effects.
 Note in this house how the covered terrace is shaded during the hottest hours of the summer months – surely not an accident but a matter of design!

     ![](./images/3bdf0e2a-0ad4-4aac-b6fc-5e789643b0d6.png)

+2. Move the Day and Hour sliders to see the shadow effects.
+Note in this house how the covered terrace is shaded during the hottest hours of the summer months – surely not an accident but a matter of design!

 #### Solar Analysis
 1. From the same [**Sun menu**](../formit-introduction/tool-bars.md), click **Solar Analysis**.